 SOLMAG - Solar magnetic field and its influence on solar variability and activity (ERC Advanced Grant)

-SOLMAG is funded by an ERC Advanced Grant and led by Sami K. Solanki.
-The project will follow an integral approach for understanding the physics underlying the structure and dynamics of the solar magnetic field, combining new observational facilities, novel instruments, the next generation of inversion techniques for data analysis and state-of-the-art MHD simulations.
+SOLMAG was funded by an ERC Advanced Grant and led by Sami K. Solanki from 2016 till 2021.
+The project followed an integral approach for understanding the physics underlying the structure and dynamics of the solar magnetic field, combining new observational facilities, novel instruments, the next generation of inversion techniques for data analysis and state-of-the-art MHD simulations.

 For life on Earth, the Sun is the most important astrophysical object in the universe.
 For astrophysicists, the atmosphere of the Sun presents an intriguing, complex and extremely varied environment generated by continuous dynamic, small-scale interactions between plasma and intricately structured magnetic fields.

 The purpose of this project is to elucidate the physics underlying the structure and dynamics of the solar magnetic field that is responsible for the Sun’s varied activity and its variability.
 This goal is to be achieved by following an integral approach combining new observational facilities, novel instruments developed in the solar group of the MPS, the next generation of inversion techniques for data analysis and state-of-the-art magnetohydrodynamic simulations.
 This wide range of expertise present in the solar group of the MPS is unique and well suited to such an approach.